The Ultimate Guide to Construction Reporting

 4. Report only what you need

 Focus on supporting project management and decision-making rather than just meeting bureaucratic demands.
 Engage regularly with clients and stakeholders to understand their needs and preferences.
-This ensures reports are formatted correctly, provide valuable insights, and save time by avoiding unnecessary details.
+This ensures that your client reporting dashboard or reports are formatted correctly, provide valuable insights, and save time by avoiding unnecessary details.

 5. Use Clear and Concise Language